ZhijunLiu96/configuration/Deploy app to heroku.md

 ## Install Python Packages
 1. You can install python packages one by one (using ```pip install```).
-2. Or generate a requirements.txt file both manually or
+2. Or generate a requirements.txt file
 ```
 $ pip freeze > requirements.txt
 ```